smartwebassistant/chrome_extension/readme.md

 4. Save your settings to ensure all prompts use the updated configuration.

 ## Contributing
-Contributions to the Browser Assistant are welcome.
+Contributions to the Smart Web Assistant are welcome.
 Please ensure to follow the existing code style and include tests for any new or changed functionality.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.
+See the [LICENSE.md](LICENSE) file for details.

 ## Support
 For support, please open an issue in the GitHub repository or contact the development team via email.

-## About
-The Browser Assistant Chrome Extension is developed and maintained by [Your Name or Organization], dedicated to improving user interaction with digital content.